TilBlechschmidt/FINDTracker/README.md

 First thing you should change are the WiFi settings under the WiFi tab at the top to match your personal network at home.
 After that you should set up your tracking server, group and user (which defaults to ml.internalpositioning.com, the ID of your chip and *again* the ID).
 Finally you can start training some locations in the learning tab and then hit the big slider at the top right to start tracking!

+### Resetting the configuration
+If for some reason you cannot access your tracker anymore you can reset the configuration by pulling GPIO 14 (D5 on the NodeMCUv2) to ground and resetting the ESP.

 ## Installation

 ### Flashing the binary blobs